What services and support does BBR provide?

 Who will be calling me?

-A Better BedRest volunteer will return your call when you leave a message on our helpline (1-410-740-7662).
-Most of our volunteers have been on bedrest themselves or have worked with women on bedrest.
+A Better BedRest staff member will return your call when you leave a message on our helpline 410-740-7662.
+Our volunteers have all been trained to work with moms dealing with high risk pregnancies.

 How often will I be called?